The problem with self-publishing

 That relationship is a very special one: when a publisher invests in an author’s work, both parties are personally committed, first and foremost, to the success of the book.
 They both get a say over how it’s published.
 The author is committed for obvious reasons.
 The publisher is committed because their salary and job satisfaction depends on the book’s success.
 For each party, the book comes first, the other party’s happiness second.

 That relationship produces a creative tension that is impossible to replicate when self-publishing.
-The tension arises because the publisher has the power to overrule the author, even if it makes them unhappy.
+The tension arises because the publisher has the power to overrule the author, even if it makes the author unhappy.
 And that’s necessary.
 Most author–publisher contracts bake this power into the deal, specifying the decisions a publisher can make about the finished product.
 To an author it may seem like a big risk to hand someone this power, but when both parties have real power, their relationship benefits the book itself.
 That’s why a happy, healthy author–publisher relationship is so special.